pathompong-y/stock_predictor/README.md

 ## How to run this project
 This project concists of 2 Jupyter Notebooks:
 - `stock_predictor_tuning_study.ipynb` is the Jupyter Notebook that I use it to explain each steps of my work as stated in the objectives in detail.
 I recommend to go thru it to see the study and code in details.
-It covers the objectives 1 and 2 in this notebook.
+It covers the objectives 1 and 2 of the project.

 - `stock_predictor.ipynb` is another Jupyter Notebook that I encapsulate all of my functions into 2 simple functions where other interested person can try train the predictor for their interested stocks and get the prediction.
+It covers the objectives 3 of the project.

 ### How to run stock_predictor_tuning_study
 1. I strongly recommended to run my notebook in Google colaboratory - https://colab.research.google.com as the notebook requires the machine that support tensorflow and this online editor already provides everything ready to use.